 Director General in the Presidency Frank Chikane has dismissed the report as the product of a campaign to destabilise South Africa and the region.
-But discussions with informed intelligence sources and documents in the Mail & Guardian‘s possession make it clear that much of the evidence it details was acquired from informants state agencies have been happy to rely on for information.
+Mail & Guardian‘s possession make it clear that much of the evidence it details was acquired from informants state agencies have been happy to rely on for information.

 While the Browse seems to contain some errors, it does not suggest intentional disinformation.

 The ‘Angola update” and ‘Angola Memorandum” reports compiled by the former MI officer illustrate the point.